conan-io/conan-io.github.io/_posts/2019-09-04-A-new-binary-building-service-for-Conan-center-packages.markdown

 The benefits of this new proposed flow are:

-- It is a more natural way to contribute, only a Github account is needed, and no additional requests besides a pull-request is necessary.
+- It is a more natural way to contribute, only a GitHub account is needed, and no additional requests besides a pull-request is necessary.
 It is also the most natural approach for community contributions and collaborating to maintain the package recipes.
 It will also serve as a centralized resource for learning how the different open-source libraries are packaged.
 - The conan-center-index CI service will implement building binaries for many different configurations, including more than 100 different binaries, with different operating systems (Windows, Linux, Mac OSX), compilers (Visual Studio, GCC, apple-clang), compiler versions, debug/release, static/shared, etc. No need to further set up your own CI with other external services to create the packages (of course you can still have your own CI for developing and testing your code, but no Conan package creation will be necessary there).
 - Submitting new versions and fixes go through the same process.
 According to the previous process, once a package was accepted in the Conan-center, the new package versions could be uploaded without the need to be revalidated.
 With this new flow, all modifications to the existing recipes and new versions will also go through the same build and validation process.
 Adding new package versions will usually be done by adding the new version to a list (and submitting the pull request), which can be done by anyone in the community.
 - It will be much easier to produce new binaries when new compiler versions are released, which happens quite frequently.
 For example, Apple-Clang new versions quickly affect users because of the aggressive updates, while it takes time for the community to produce new binaries.
 With this new flow, firing re-builds of the entire repository for new compiler versions will now be possible.
 Also, keeping the Conan-center consistent, by using the latest versions of packages by default when possible, will be possible.